 When I think of pinto beans, I think of my grandma.
 She is the queen of a comforting pot of simple beans.
 As a child, when we would visit, we would almost always be served a pot of beans at one point or another.
 That and chicken and dumplings have become her two signature dishes that all of us grandkids are now making in our own homes.
 Both make you wanna slap your pappy as my grandpa says.
-She often serves hers with greens and cornbread for a complete simple and frugal down home cookin’ country meal.
+She often serves her pinto beans with greens and cornbread for a complete simple and frugal down home cookin' country meal.

-Beans are so simple to make, but I know many of you aren’t home during the day to babysit a pot of beans simmering on the stove for a couple of hours.
-Using the crockpot is a great way to get dinner on the table if you work outside the home or are just busy with other things and can’t devote a lot of time to cooking.
+Beans are so simple to make on the stove top, but I know many of you aren't home during the day to babysit a pot of beans simmering on the stove for a couple of hours.
+Using the crockpot is a great way to get dinner on the table if you work outside the home or are just busy with other things and can't devote a lot of time to cooking.

 These crockpot pinto beans are seasoned very simply with just salt, pepper and a little bit of bacon, ham, or bacon fat.
 In my mind there is no need for fancy seasonings with this humble dish.
 The simplicity of the seasonings, makes the flavor of the bean shine through.
 I also like to keep the seasonings simple so leftover beans can be turned into different things.